 Today’s article is focused on the best way to enable the sales force for a product launch.
 Should it be product marketing, sales enablement, or both?
 This article dives into this question and provides insights to evaluate what is right for your company.
-As a guide for the conversation, download our 10th annual workbook, How to Make Your Number in 2017 and turn to the Product Marketing phase on pages 240 to 243 of the PDF workbook.
+It’s difficult to grow revenue faster than your industry’s growth rate and faster than your competitors.
+Leverage the How to Make Your Number in 2018 to access a revenue growth methodology to hit your number quarter after quarter, and year after year.

 I recently interviewed Phil Montgomery the Chief Marketing Officer of Pulse Secure.
 Pulse Secure provides secure remote access not only to your data center, but also to your cloud applications, from desktop and mobile devices.
 Phil is uniquely qualified having played an integral role in launching 20+ successful products.